-I love to make jam and jelly.
-Today I am sharing my favorite bell pepper jelly recipe.
-If you have never made pepper jelly or jam before, you should give it a try.
+Today I am sharing my favorite pepper jelly recipe.
+If you have never made pepper jelly or jam, this recipe is the one to start with.

 Making and canning jam is a fun and easy project.
 I have made strawberry and mixed berry jam before but for the first time, I made Pepper Jam.
 I love having items in my pantry that I can use to make a great appetizer.
 Pepper jam works wonderfully on a charcuterie board or with baked brie for a quick and easy appetizer.
 Today I am going to share two wonderful pepper jelly and jam recipes.